Fascinating and Fun Learning Experiences

 Summer Nature Program

-Through discovery, science experimentation, games, trips and more, The Wetlands Institute explores seven weeks of fun themes and topics, each working to promote a desire to preserve the earth’s abundant diversity of life.
+Through discovery, science experimentation, games, trips and more, The Wetlands Institute explores nine weeks of fun themes and topics, each working to promote a desire to preserve the earth’s abundant diversity of life.
 Weekly activities are offered from ages 5 through 13 with special bi-weekly program offerings for children age 4.
 With a new theme each week, participants are treated to hands-on fascinating fun each day.